michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0121.md

 - n: repetition of messages to reduce the probability of errors in transmission
 - n: (electronics) a system design that duplicates components to provide alternatives in case one component fails
 ### Family
+- redundancy: redundancies+
+- redundance: redundances
-redundancy: redundancies+;redundance: redundances;redundant: redundance, redundancy, redundantly
+- redundant: redundance, redundancy, redundantly
 ### Examples
 - Shops risk redundancy as consumers turn to e-commerce.
 - That’s because it coordinates funding for science across government agencies, and is the main entity looking for redundancies and gaps in those portfolios.